 Robin Sharma: I do sleep well, but the thing that keeps the fire in my belly is I see so many victims out there.
 The victim is so stuck in their story they can’t see their story, but you see so many people making excuses.
 “Here’s why I can’t afford an online course.
 Here’s why I can’t read a book.
 Here’s why I can’t go to a seminar.”

-You have people, “Well, I can’t build a business or I can’t be world-class in my career,” spending seven hours a day surfing online.
+You have people who say, “Well, I can’t build a business or I can’t be world-class in my career,” spending seven hours a day surfing online.

 Mindvalley: I can speak for my generation.
 I agree.
 Yes.
 It’s frustrating.